Pilot-Aided Distributed Multi-Group Multicast Precoding Design for Cell-Free Massive MIMO: Problem Formulation

-The proposed distributed precoding designs are compared with different reference schemes, namely: \textit{i)}~the centralized precoding design, which is referred to in the following as the \textit{Centralized}; and \textit{ii)}~the local precoding designs based on MMSE and MF, which are referred to in the following as the \textit{Local~MMSE} and \textit{Local~MF}, respectively~\cite{Chen21}.
+In the rest of the paper, we focus on the sum MSE minimization in \eqref{eq:EqvprobForHi} to design the multi-group multicast precoders.
+The proposed distributed precoding designs presented in Sections~\ref{sec:distr-perf} and~\ref{sec:distr-imperf} with perfect and imperfect CSI, respectively, are compared with different reference schemes, namely: \textit{i)}~the centralized precoding design presented in Section~\ref{sec:problem_ref}, which is referred to in the following as the \textit{Centralized}; and \textit{ii)}~the local precoding designs based on MMSE and MF described in Appendix~\ref{app:A3}, which are referred to in the following as the \textit{Local~MMSE} and the \textit{Local~MF}, respectively~\cite{Chen21}.
+While the primary focus of this paper is to design the joint network-wide multi-group multicast precoders at the BSs in a fully distributed fashion, we point out that the \textit{Centralized}, the \textit{Local~MMSE}, and the \textit{Local~MF} are also part of our contribution as they are tailored for the sum MSE minimization in the multi-group multicasting scenario.